-On the right side of the screen is a list of message that have arrived, including a (faux) stardate and the name of the message sender.
+On the right side of the screen is a list of messages that have arrived, including a (faux) stardate and the name of the message sender.
 Clicking on the message will make the encoded message appear in the box at the bottom, along with activating the decoding matrix.

 To decode the message, the frequency and amplitude bars must be lined up with the incoming signal wave.
 Clicking the 'Decode' button will decode the message based on the signal waves.
 If they match, the message is decoded.